datstartup/ubuntuopenbox/_posts/2022-12-08-info-to-build-pc.md

 I treated this as a pleasure activity and really did not want it to end.

-Later in the research phase, I also found out that **with pre-built PCs, they had many disadvantages over custom built ones.**
+Later in the research phase, I also found out that **with pre-built PCs, they had many disadvantages:**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1. the way they engineer the cooler/air flow is often not good.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
+The way they engineer the cooler/air flow is often not good.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2. the parts are fixed and hard to choose one with specific parts.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
+The parts are fixed and hard to choose one with only parts I want.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3. they are built with proprietary parts - it means parts are designed for a specific use case and could not be replaced or upgraded on my own.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
+They are built with proprietary parts - it means parts are designed for their specific PC case, hard to find a replacement on the market.

 # You have to know the use case of your future PC